Discover Things to do at Inle Lake, Myanmar

-The Inle Lake floating gardens are a logical extension of your visit of the villages.
-If you look at a map of the lake, you will realize that a whole area south west of the lake is actually covered with gardens.
+The Inle Lake floating gardens are a logical extension of your visit to the villages.
+If you look at a map of the lake, you will realize that a whole area south-west of the lake is actually covered with gardens.

 The floating villages may be on stilts, but the floating gardens are actually floating.
 The gardens are kept in place by long bamboo poles, preventing the floating plantations from drifting away.